dry-python/returns/docs/pages/container.rst

 We also support two special methods to work with "failed" monads like ``Failure`` and ``Nothing``:

-- :func:`Monad.fix <returns.primitives.monad.Monad.fix>` the opposite
+- :func:`Container.fix <returns.primitives.monad.Container.fix>` the opposite
   of ``map`` method that works only when monad is failed
-- :func:`Monad.rescue <returns.primitives.monad.Monad.rescue>` the opposite
+- :func:`Container.rescue <returns.primitives.monad.Container.rescue>` the opposite
   of ``bind`` method that works only when monad is failed

 ``fix`` can be used to fix some fixable errors